FBakkensen/PersonalPrompts/CreateImplementationPlan.md

 Make sure each task is atomic (focused on a single, specific action) and the entire plan covers all necessary steps.

 Name the file `implementationplan.md`.

+After you have created the plan, then review it to make sure it fully covers the original issue, and the plan is consistent.